electroniraj/AdvancedListViewExample/README.md

 # AdvancedListViewExample
-Android Studio List View With Images and Text Example t
+Android Studio List View With Images and Text Example